milucf/sequelizedBurger/README.md

 ## Overview

- This is a burger logger with MySQL, Node, Express, Handlebars and a Sequelize.
+ This is a burger logger with MySQL, Node, Express, Handlebars and Sequelize.

  ## How It Works